Alan Houghton (left) with colleague and former student Jedd Wolchok in 2004.

 “Alan often said that physicians hide behind the white coat,” Dr. Wolchok recalled.
 “That’s something I think about all the time when I’m with a patient.
 We’re just two people in a room, one of them needing the help of the other.”

 Dr. Wolchok first met Dr. Houghton in 1984 as a summer student who came to work in his lab.
-An early advocate for the field of immunotherapy, Dr. Houghton served as a mentor to several leading practitioners, including Dr. Wolchok, who is now Chief of the Melanoma and Immunotherapeutics Service at MSK.
+An early advocate for the field of immunotherapy, Dr. Houghton served as a mentor to several leading practitioners, including Dr. Wolchok, who is now Chief of the Melanoma Service at MSK.

 Dr. Chapman praised Dr. Houghton’s intellect, which he described as “almost unfathomable.”